leftbyte/hillbilly-chat/README.md

 # hillbilly-chat
 Example chatbot that takes a phrase and translates it to what a quirky hillbilly would say.

+To see a deployment of this app, go to https://huggingface.co/spaces/leftbyte/hillbilly-chat.

 # Usage

 Create an OpenAI API key and export the key.